Opinion

 11

-Colin G. over 9 years ago
+Colin G. almost 10 years ago

 3 - Wearing a burqa or other religiously associated articles of clothing isn't antithetical to Western culture; telling people they can't wear such articles is directly contradictory to freedom of religion that Western culture idolizes.